 The monastery is named after prophet Elijah (St. Elias), who according to tradition stopped here on his way to the south while fleeing from the anger of queen Jezebel, after slaying the Baal prophets on the Carmel.

-The site is 817M above sea level, located on the side of the ancient road from Jerusalem to Bethlehem, 600M south of Kibbutz Ramat-Rachel.
+The site is 817M above sea level, located on the side of the ancient road from Jerusalem to Bethlehem, 800M southwest of Kibbutz Ramat-Rachel.
 Pointing and clicking on selected points in purple will automatically scroll to the relevant photo or site.

 The monastery was severely damaged by an earthquake (1160), after a previous quake (1033/4) already shattered the structure.
 Immediately after the quake, in 1160, the monastery was built again by Byzantine emperor Manuel I Komnenos (Comnenus) during the Crusaders period.